Mia Khalifa (song)

+Critics have praised the song for its unconventional catchiness, but it has also been criticized as off-key and misogynistic.
 Months after its release, "Mia Khalifa" achieved unexpected viral success on social media, especially among TikTok users.
 The best-known portion is Malik's verse, which opens with a line that became an Internet meme: "Hit or miss, I guess they never miss, huh?"

 Background and release

 The music video for iLoveFriday's 2017 song "Hate Me" showed Malik, a Pakistani-American woman, smoking a blunt while wearing a hijab, a type of veil worn by some Muslim women and traditionally used to maintain Islamic standards of modesty.

 The song and video were modest successes and gained traction within some online meme-centric communities.
 By January 2018, an Instagram account posted a screenshot of a fake tweet, attributed to Mia Khalifa, that criticized Malik and the "Hate Me" video.
-The fake tweet said:
+The fake tweet said "She's so disrespectful to all Muslim women and gives us a bad image 🤦♀️🧕🏾💣."

 Not only was the tweet fake, but Khalifa is actually not Muslim and never has been.
 She was raised in the Catholic Church in Lebanon but is non-practicing.

 Although the screenshot was a joke, Malik said that she believed it was real when she first saw it and was shocked by the statement's apparent hypocrisy, given Khalifa's notoriety for appearing in a pornographic video performing sex acts while wearing a hijab.
 Malik said in an interview that smoking in a hijab is "not nearly as bad" as what Khalifa had done in a hijab.
 Many of iLoveFriday's fans also took the screenshot to be authentic and reacted with anger toward Khalifa.
 There has been some skepticism about whether the group members themselves realized the screenshot was a joke.

 Regardless, iLoveFriday recorded "Mia Khalifa" in response to their fans' demand for a diss track.
 The song was self-released on February 12, 2018.
 The music video for "Mia Khalifa" was released on March 4, 2018.
 The video was reportedly viewed about 5 million times in the months before it became a viral meme.
 The song was later re-released by Records Co and Columbia Records on December 14, 2018.
-In early 2019, the original video was briefly removed due to a copyright infringement claim from Romanian artist Livia Fălcaru, as multiple pieces of her original art appear in the video without her permission.
+In May 2019, the original video was briefly removed due to a copyright infringement claim from Romanian artist Livia Fălcaru, as multiple pieces of her original art appear in the video without her permission.
+The video was later reuploaded on May 13, with the original art being pixelated out of the video.
 On September 27, 2019, "Mia Khalifa" was released as the first track on Mood, iLoveFriday's second EP.